HeadphoneDent/SpotifyExtractor/README.md

 ## Roadmap

--   **URL Array Saving**: Save processed playlist URLs for resuming or tracking.
 -   **Resume Functionality**: Add the ability to resume downloads if interrupted.
 -   **Enhanced Error Handling**: Improve the script's robustness with better error handling.
 -   **Code Improvements**: Refactor code for better readability and maintainability.
 -   **Dependency Management**: Review and manage dependencies more effectively.
--   **Automatic Zipping/Packaging**: Add functionality to zip or package the downloaded files.
+-   **Automatic Zipping/Packaging**: Add functionality to zip or package the downloaded files if hosted on a server.

 ## Contributing

-Contributions are welcome!
+Contributions are welcome.
 Please open an issue or submit a pull request to help improve the project.